Kalmonipa/QuoteSmith/README.md

 To run it in dev mode, use `npm run dev` which will restart the app when file changes are detected.

 ### Testing
-There are unit tests which can be run by running `npm test`.
+There are tests which can be run by running `npm test`.
 If you are submitting a PR that changes logic, please add tests for your code and make sure all tests pass.